notno/op1-wav-converter/README.md

 What I do is copy the wav files from the OP-1 Field (e.g. the entire `tapes` directory) to my computer's hard drive, then open a command prompt and navigate to that directory (e.g. `cd C:\Users\Dude\MyJams`).
 Then run the program from the terminal: `op1-wav-converter`.

-Or to convert and trim silence from all `.wav` files in the current directory and subdirectories:
+To convert and trim silence from all `.wav` files in the current directory and subdirectories:
 ```
 op1-wav-converter --trim
 ```